 4. Stroll through Ma Hang Park

 If you need from all that shopping and eating, take a walk through Ma Hang Park.
 This park, located adjacent to Murray House, is where once the old Ma Hang fishing village was situated.
 It runs along the shore with plenty of benches to relax and enjoy the views.
-You can also takes the stairs up to the top deck for some unique vistas of Stanley.
+You can also take the stairs up to the top deck for some unique vistas of Stanley.

 Inside the park is also the Pak Tai Temple, once a major temple in the Ma Hang village.
 The temple was built in 1805 by the Chiu Chow fishermen to worship the Taoist god Pak Tai (God of the North), one of the protectors of the fishermen.